 Kerry Park is located in the heart of downtown Kelowna, at the foot of Bernard Avenue.
 Kerry Park is part of the waterfront walkway that runs from the W.R.
 Bennett Bridge to Waterfront Park.
 This park is a tourist destination featuring the Dow Reid ‘Sails’ fountain and if you look closely you may see Ogopogo!
 The Kerry Park Stage is a popular site on weekends for family musical entertainment throughout July and August.

 Knowles Heritage Park

-Located at the corner of Bernard and Ethel Streets, Knowles Heritage Park has large grassy areas where you can enjoy a family picnic, or take your dog for a stroll.
+Located at the corner of Bernard Avenue and Ethel Street, Knowles Heritage Park has large grassy areas where you can enjoy a family picnic, or take your dog for a stroll.
 Benches are also available, some of them under scenic archways that provide some cool shade for those hot summer days.

 450 Knox Mountain Road

 This dedicated parkland in the heart of the city is a mountain of nature trails and breathtaking viewpoints overlooking the city and Okanagan Lake.
 Park amenities include a pavilion and washroom facilities, a caretaker’s cabin - a lookout at the top of the mountain, a picnic area, playground, tennis courts and a myriad of hiking and mountain biking trails for all to enjoy!